-N° 1690.
+N° 2064.

-ÉTATS-UNIS D'AMÉRIQUE ET BELGIQUE
+ÉTATS-UNIS D'AMÉRIQUE ET GRÈCE

-Convention relative à la répression de la contrebande des boissons alcooliques près des côtes des Etats-Unis.
-Signée à Washington, le 9 décembre 1925.
+Convention pour la règlementation du trafic des boissons alcooliques.
+Signée à Washington, le 25 avril 1928.

-UNITED STATES OF AMERICA AND BELGIUM
+UNITED STATES OF AMERICA AND GREECE

-Convention to prevent the Smuggling of Alcoholic Liquors into the United States.
-Signed at Washington, December 9, 1925.
-No. 1690. - CONVENTION 1 BETWEEN THE UNITED STATES OF AMERICA AND BELGIUM TO PREVENT THE SMUGGLING OF ALCOHOLIC LIQUORS INTO THE UNITED STATES.
-SIGNED AT WASHINGTON, DECEMBER 9, 1925.
+Convention respecting the Regulation of Liquor Traffic.
+Signed at Washington, April 25, 1928.

+No. 2064. - CONVENTION BETWEEN THE UNITED STATES OF AMERICA AND GREECE RESPECTING THE REGULATION OF LIQUOR TRAFFIC.
+SIGNED AT WASHINGTON, APRIL 25, 1928.

-English and French official texts communicated by the Belgian Minister for Foreign Affairs.
-The registration of this Convention took place April 26, 1928.
-This Convention was transmitted to the Secretariat by the Department of State of the Government of the United States of America February 9, 1928.
+French and English official texts communicated by the Hellenic Chargé d'Affaires at Berne.
+The registration of this Convention took place June 21, 1929.

-The President of the United States of America and His Majesty the King of the Belgians, being desirous of avoiding any difficulties which might arise between them in connection with the laws in force in the United States on the subject of alcoholic beverages have decided to conclude a Convention for that purpose, and have appointed as their Plenipotentiaries:
+GREECE and THE UNITED STATES OF AMERICA, being desirous of avoiding any difficulties which might arise between them in connection with the laws in force in the United States on the subject of alcoholic beverages have decided to conclude a Convention for that purpose, and have appointed as their Plenipotentiaries: